simhanature/SHXMLParser/README.md

 Thats it, no need to write lot of node and element specific parsing code to retrieve data using NSXMLParser from XML data.

+A small utility class method named getAsArray is there to get the nsdictionary object inside nsarray.
+This has been added because sometimes when the user is expecting an array from the parser it will be returned as nsdictionary if it contains only one object.
+Using this function will make sure that array is returned.

 **Requirements**

 It requires iOS 5.0+ and uses ARC.
 It is built and tested using Xcode 4.5+.